 In 1986, Haines made her theatrical feature debut with Children of a Lesser God, starring William Hurt.
 The film earned much attention at the Academy Awards, and a Best Actress Oscar for newcomer Marlee Matlin.
 Continuing her collaboration with Hurt, Haines directed the critically acclaimed The Doctor (1991).
 The director's next project was the drama Wrestling Ernest Hemingway (1993), starring Richard Harris and Robert Duvall.
 Haines has also directed Dance with Me (1998), and the television movies The Outsider (2002) and The Ron Clark Story (2006).

 For her directorial achievements Haines has been nominated for three DGA Awards; two for movies for television (Something About Amelia, The Ron Clark Story) and one for feature films (Children of a Lesser God).
 Haines was also nominated for a Primetime Emmy for the directing of Something About Amelia.
-An active Guild member, Haines served on the Western Directors Council from 1991-2006 and on the committee for the Directors Guild Foundation from 1992-2003.
+An active Guild member, Haines served on the Western Directors Council from 1991-2006 and as an alternate of the Directors Guild Foundation for more than a decade.